RaptureMe/Alex-Rosu-Portfolio/README.md

 ## Credits

-My myself and I, Alex Rosu.
+Me, myself and I, Alex Rosu.

 Also had a bit of help with Google and some AI search engines to remember certain syntax.